luttje/videobrew/CONTRIBUTING.md

 3. The packages will be versioned and pushed to Git for a GitHub release.

-4. The contents of the `dist` directory will be published to npm.
+4. The production-needed contents of each package directory will be published to npm.